1 - 20 of 694 items matching your search:

 CMI Brief | May 2012

 There is a healthcare crisis in India.
 Health indicators are dismal.
 25% of the world’s maternal deaths every year, occur in India.
-47% ...
+47% of all children ...

 U4 Brief | Oct 2007

 Informal payments for health services are common in many transitional and developing countries.
-Informal payments are often claimed to reduce ...
+Informal payments are often claimed to reduce access to ...

 corruption, health, Tanzania